-Why do I need a National Police Check?
+Why do I need a Working With Children’s Check?

 CE is serious about caring for and protecting children and young people, which is why any volunteer who has regular contact with children or young people is checked.
 We want to reassure parents / guardians of their child’s safety, and stop a person with a record of child abuse having access to children.

-Is a National Police Check still needed if I only spend a short time, on an irregular basis, with children or young people?
+Is a Working With Children’s Check still needed if I only spend a short time, on an irregular basis, with children or young people?

 Yes.
 Any volunteer who has any contact with children or young people through CE programs needs to have a National Police Check.

-I have a National Police Check with another organisation.
+I have a Working With Children’s Check with another organisation.
 Can I use that?

 If you want to use one an old one you need to check that the other organisation is ok with this too.
 You need to show both organisations the original, and provide a photocopy.
 Different organisations have different limits on the age of the record.
 CE asks that your police check be in the last 2 years.

-What if CE finds a record in my Police Check?
+What if CE finds a record in my WWCC?

 The Camp Director will discuss the nature of the record with the CE Chair and they will decide if it ok for the applicant to work with child or young people.
 If the record is of a sexual or abusive nature, or involves drugs or alcohol, the applicant will be ruled out.
 The applicant will be spoken to about the record, and the content of the discussion noted.

-Once you apply for leadership on camp, you will get all the information you need about how to get a police check.
+Once you apply for leadership on camp, you will get all the information you need about how to get a Working With Children’s Check.

 As you work through the studies in preparation for camp, this reflective approach might give you deeper understanding.
 You may find it useful in partnership with the speaker’s notes and study questions.